 Whistler Rating: 4.5 Stars Travelling Mom Rating: 4.5 Stars

 4. WESTIN RESORT & SPA

-The Westin Resort & Spa is another winning, family-friendly hotel property in the heart of Whistler Village.
+The Westin Resort & Spa is another fantastic, family-friendly hotel property in the heart of Whistler Village.
 It’s got one of the best locations near the Whistler ski school check in and steps from the Whistler Mountain Gondola.
 This all-suite hotel features comfortable and spacious rooms with full kitchens, an elevated outdoor pool (with small indoor section) and hot tub, gym area, spa and steam room.
 The staff are super-friendly, and Westin has a Dog Program that includes amenities such as a Heavenly DogBed.
 This is not a small detail.